Quantum Speedups for Multiproposal MCMC: Application: Salmonella and Antibiotic Resistance

 \end{proof}

-\section{Application: salmonella and antibiotic resistance}
+\section{Application: Salmonella and Antibiotic Resistance}

-Conditioning on antibacterial drug resistance scores for 248 salmonella bacterial isolates, we apply our \QPP\ to the Bayesian inference of ancestral traits on a Neighbor-net phylogenetic network (Section \ref{sec:phylo}). \cite{mather2013distinguishable,cybis2015assessing} previously use this biological sample to analyze the development of antibiotic resistances within the genus salmonella but do not account for bacterial reticulate evolution.
-Our phylogenetic network, denoted as \(\mathcal{G}_{\text{sal}}(V,E)\), comprises \(M_{tot}=3{,}313\) vertices with \(|E|=5{,}945\) edges.
-Among all the vertices, there are \(M_{o}=248\) observed taxa, representing the observed biological isolates with known traits.
-Pertinent to the theoretical developments of Section \ref{sec:caseStudy}, the degree of our network is deg$(\mathcal{G}_{\text{sal}})=8$.
-In this section, we use a classical simulator to execute \cref{alg:qpmcmc2} and ascertain its efficiency.
-We apply our algorithm to two separate cases, the single-trait case $T=1$ and the multi-trait case $T=4$.
+Conditioned on antibacterial drug resistance scores for 248 \textit{Salmonella} bacterial isolates, we apply our \QPP\ algorithm to the Bayesian inference of ancestral traits on a Neighbor-net phylogenetic network (Section \ref{sec:phylo}). \citet{mather2013distinguishable,cybis2015assessing} previously used this biological dataset to analyze the development of antibiotic resistances within the genus \textit{Salmonella}, but their analyses did not account for bacterial reticulate evolution.
+Our phylogenetic network, denoted as \(\mathcal{G}_{\text{sal}}(V,E)\), comprises \(M_{\text{tot}}=3{,}313\) vertices and \(|E|=5{,}945\) edges.
+Among these vertices, there are \(M_{\text{o}}=248\) observed taxa, representing the observed biological isolates with known traits.
+Pertinent to the theoretical developments in Section \ref{sec: experiments}, the degree of our network is \(\text{deg}(\mathcal{G}_{\text{sal}})=8\).
+In this section, we use a classical simulator to execute \cref{alg:qpmcmc2} and evaluate its efficiency.
+We apply our algorithm to two Neighbor-net phylogenetic networks: 1) a square lattice graph which contains $100\times100$ interior nodes with additional 400 extremal nodes along 4 sides, representing the observed isolates, and 2) the aforementioned Neighbor-net phylogenetic network describing the shared evolutionary history of 248 \textit{Salmonella} bacterial isolates (see \cref{fig:bactNet}).
+Additionally, we consider two cases: the single-trait case with the trait number \(T=1\) and the multi-trait case with the trait number \(T=4\), accounting for four traits in each \textit{Salmonella} bacterial isolate.
+Each figure is plotted with results averaged over 10 repetitions of the experiment.
+The implementation code is available at \url{https://github.com/CYLin1113/Quantum-Parallel-MCMC-2}.
+To check the implementational correctness of our code, we run \QPP\ on a 3 times 3 square lattice model, see \cref{App.
+A}.